About Javier

 You are not here because you need random workouts.

-You are here because your body, schedule, stress, goals, and training history need to be managed as one system.
+You are here because your body, schedule, stress, goals, training history, and limitations need to be understood before the plan is built.

 You need the full system.
 Strength, endurance, recovery, mobility, sleep, stress, and fueling all interact.
-The coaching has to reflect that.
+The coaching has to reflect that reality.

 What Shaped The Coaching